practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Kotlin/README.md

 ..and with it [Kotlin](https://sdkman.io/sdks/kotlin/): _$ sdk install kotlin_

 But before starting to work with Kotlin, one has to have a JDK (Java Development Kit) environment installed.
-I installed the OpenJDK like [this](https://sdkman.io/jdks/open/): _$ sdk install java 27.ea.2-open_

 There are many [JDK Distributions](https://sdkman.io/jdks/).